welteki/docs.actuated.dev/docs/prepare-macos-base.md

     Enter the `runner` password when prompted.
 The VM shuts down and the `base create` command exits after the guest agent is installed.

-    Start the VM again, install the GitHub Actions runner into the base image, then shut down the VM:
+    Start the VM again, install Apple's Command Line Tools and the GitHub Actions runner into the base image, then shut down the VM:

     ```bash
     ~/.actuated/bin/agent vm run \